mbianchidev/mbianchidev/README.md

 I tend to default to open source, MIT License, but sometimes I don't.

-### Finance

-- 💰 **[Fire Tools](https://github.com/fire-tools-inc)** - Your personal finance copilot without AI, but also a portfolio tracking tool, completely self-hosted, privacy first
-- 💵 **[Financial Cool](https://github.com/mbianchidev/financial-cool)** - Formerly a curated list of financial resources, projects and products.
-There's better out there, Reddit communities already have it all!
-Archived.

 ### DevTools

+- ❄️ **NixArc** - NixOS meets Arch Linux.
+A prototype OS, to explore the possibility of having a declarative system manifest inspired by NixOS within Arch.
+- ⚖️ **VSLocal** - the local-first AI IDE alternative that requires no account, API key, or cloud service.
+A VSCode fork, powered by open weight models.
+See [vslocal-test](https://github.com/mbianchidev/vslocal-test) for initial PoC (WIP).
+- 🌐 **Stainless** - A chromium-based productivity-oriented web browser: native adblock, sandboxed, search with stripped down results (goodbye sponsored content) and local/self hosted AI (optional).
+- 📦 **[sendbox](https://github.com/mbianchidev/sendbox)** - An all-in-one sandbox for Copilot CLI and agents, written in Swift, integrated with devcontainers and based on Apple Virtualization (kata-containers ftw)
+- 🚢 **[Porto](https://github.com/mbianchidev/porto)** - Your localhost apps orchestrator
 - 🗃️ **[SQL Not So Lite](https://github.com/mbianchidev/sql-not-so-lite)** - Lightweight SQLite-as-a-service daemon with gRPC API and web GUI
 - 💀 **[Kill-switch](https://github.com/mbianchidev/kill-switch)** - A switch to kill your MacOS processes
-- 🚢 **[Porto](https://github.com/mbianchidev/porto)** - Your localhost apps orchestrator
-- 📦 **[sendbox](https://github.com/mbianchidev/sendbox)** - An all-in-one sandbox for Copilot CLI and agents, written in Swift, integrated with devcontainers and based on Apple Virtualization (kata-containers ftw)
-- ☸️ **[KLab CLI](https://github.com/mbianchidev/klab-cli)** - A CLI to manage Kubernetes clusters consistently across clouds and tenants.
-Outdated af, archived.

 ### Music